 Have a CBC question this article didn't answer?

-Ask Somo — Kenya's first AI tutor.
+Ask Somo: Kenya's first AI tutor.
 CBC-grounded, Kenyan examples, KNEC 1–7 feedback.
 5 free questions/day, no signup.

-Try Somo Free →
+Try Soma Free →